Managing editor Foundations of Physics

 Lectures

 I am available for giving talks to academic and non-academic audiences.
-My specialties lie in the field of the philosophy of physics/mathematics (with an emphasis on kantianism and probability theory) but there are numerous other topics from within my research that I’d be willing to give a talk about.
+My area of expertise is Einstein’s relativity theories (what is space? what is time? what is gravity?) but there are numerous other topics that I’d be willing to give a talk about.
 Here I list some of them:

 Lezingen

 Ik ben beschikbaar voor het geven van lezingen.
-Mijn specialiteit ligt op het gebied van de filosofie van de wis- en natuurkunde (met een nadruk op de filosofie van Kant en de wiskunde van de kansrekening) maar er zijn vele andere onderwerpen die in mijn onderzoek aan bod zijn gekomen waarover ik een interessant verhaal kan houden.
+Mijn specialiteit ligt op het gebied van de filosofie van de wis- en natuurkunde (met een nadruk op Einsteins relativiteit) maar er zijn vele andere onderwerpen waarover ik een interessant verhaal kan houden.